 So I said to myself, well, why not just reach out to Pixar?
 I always thought that would be one of the coolest places in the world to work, and I wanted to see if I could do it.
 I was really happy because there actually happened to be a McKinsey alumnus working at Pixar at the time, so I was able to leverage my network, and I was lucky in terms of timing.
 And that’s ultimately how I came to work at Pixar.

-Q. Tell us what you do on a day-to-day basis in your current role as a Film Finance Lead at Pixar?
+Q. Tell us what you do day-to-day as a Film Finance Lead at Pixar?

 A. Well, the Film Finance Lead role is interesting.
 It’s a particular type of finance role where you are really hooked up to the production itself.
 As opposed to a corporate finance role where you’re supporting a corporation, we are supporting the making of a film.

 So the things I do on a day-to-day basis are, one, I manage the accounting.
 There is an accountant who works with me, and they take care of all the payments for things like talent, payroll, accounts payables, and all the invoicing.
 Which is good because you really need a good eye for detail and memory for all the different rules involved.